-There are, of course, the obvious things to cover off, like tax and superannuation, but certain industries have other specific compliance considerations to manage.
+There are, of course, the obvious things to cover off like tax and superannuation.
+But certain industries have other specific compliance considerations to manage.

-Those working within the Victorian building and construction industry, for example, have additional and sometimes complex obligations, such as:
+Businesses working within the Victorian building and construction industry, for example, have additional and sometimes complex obligations, such as:

 - contributing to the portable long service leave scheme